pivotal/docs-tap/convention-service/creating-conventions.md

     server.yaml    # Defines the kubernetes resources that make up the convention server
     ```

-### <a id='conventionservice'></a> About Convention Controllers
+### <a id='conventionservice'></a> About convention controllers

-The Convention Controller runs on a workload cluster as a kubernetes deployment that runs a webhook which receives the workload [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) that defines how the workload should be run, as well as metadata.
+The convention controller runs on a workload cluster as a Kubernetes deployment that runs a webhook, which receives the workload [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) that defines how the workload should be run, as well as metadata.

-A Convention Controller is the orchestrator of the Convention Servers.
+A convention controller is the orchestrator of the convention servers.
 It sends to each of these servers that live in the current cluster, all the workload information.
 If the convention's criteria are met it enriches the [PodTemplateSpec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-template-v1/#PodTemplateSpec) before returning it to the supply chain to be applied.

 It also takes care of the reconciliation among conventions if the workload is updated.

-## <a id='prereqs'></a>Before You Begin
+## <a id='prereqs'></a>Before you begin

 There are a few things that will need to be done to create and install conventions: